ericbrooke/career_ladders/software_engineering/core_engineer.md

 * Same as Sr. SE I

 ## Collaboration
+* Identify areas needing better collaboration
+* Is considered a good collaborator
+* Is comfortable working with fellow engineers and stakeholders
-* Is able to reflect on collaboration and share with others how to improve collaboration
+* Able to share with others how to improve collaboration e.g. mentoring

 ## Problem Solving / Decision Making
 * Champions recommended solution option, collecting support from peers.